killfrenzy96/KillFrenzyVRCAvatarKeyboard/README.md

 # KillFrenzy's Avatar Keyboard
 A custom avatar keyboard that takes advantage of parameter sync.
 Also includes a custom marker and works in Desktop mode.

 Installation Instructions are a work in progress.
-YouTube tutorial will be released soon.
+YouTube tutorial will be made if there is enough demand.

 # Prerequisites
 - Unity 2018.4.20f1